 1978-1983: Hummingbird cake

 This is a pretty light cake with banana and pineapple filling.
 Sounds tasty right from the start.
-It become widely popular thanks to the February 1978 issue of Southern Living, when a recipe by Mrs. LH Wiggins was published.
+It becomes widely popular thanks to the February 1978 issue of Southern Living, when a recipe by Mrs. LH Wiggins was published.
 For decades after this, it remained one of the most requested and loved recipes.
 Why was it so popular?
 Mainly for the fact that it was an original idea with an appealing name.
 Sweet and attractive, enough to attract a hummingbird.
 Earlier versions barred the name Doctor Bird Cake introduced by a Jamaican airline.
 The Hummingbird cake brought a tropical feeling to many households.

 Tiramisu was so famous and enjoyed by 1985 that The New York Times wondered why.
-The spongy, chocolatey, espresso dusted cake appeared in American restaurants 1980s, and the customers absolutely loved it.
+The spongy, chocolatey, espresso dusted cake appeared in American restaurants the 1980s, and the customers absolutely loved it.
 Before this came to be, it was more of a niche dessert made by grandmothers, with recipes passed down through generations.
 The fame of tiramisu is not completely clear, but by 1987 hundreds of different variations saw the light of day.
-They were featured cafes, bakeries and restaurants in all areas of the country.
+They were featured cafes, bakeries, and restaurants in all areas of the country.
 Everyone tried to make their own version, but the essentials remained the same.

 1988: Chocolate praline layer cake

 As we mentioned, the Pillsbury Bake-Off introduced the Bundt pan in 1966 to the public.
-In 1988 however, it another star came out of the competition.
+In 1988 however, another star came out of the competition.
 The chocolate praline layer cake much harder to make than it actually is.
 It is layered with sugary pecans and whipped cream.
-This is a clear proof of how boxed cake mix does not at all have to be boring, while layered do not have to be a difficult desert to prepare.
-It was a massice hit that year.
+This is a clear proof of how boxed cake mix does not at all have to be boring, while layered do not have to be a difficult dessert to prepare.
+It was a massive hit that year.